 Case Management Committee

-The Case Management Committee is a group comprised of representatives from the each of the schools and the College, as well as representatives from Students Affairs.
+The Case Management Committee is a group comprised of representatives from the each of the schools and the College, as well as representatives from Students Life.
 The Committee serves as a proactive mechanism to identify and address students of concern.
 The Case Management Committee meets every other week to review behavioral concerns of a non-emergency nature that are raised to the Committee's attention by members of the University community.
 The Committee considers coordinated and appropriate responses in a confidential setting.
 Examples of student issues that would come to this group:

 Please report your observations and concerns as soon as possible by submitting a Student of Concern Report.